metaodi/sruthi/README.md

 The return value of `searchretrieve` is iterable, so you can easily loop over it.
 Or you can use indices to access elements, e.g. `records[1]` to get the second elemenet, or `records[-1]` to get the last one.

-Even [slicing](https://python-reference.readthedocs.io/en/latest/docs/brackets/slicing.html) is supported, so can can do things like only iterate over the first 5 elements using
+Even [slicing](https://python-reference.readthedocs.io/en/latest/docs/brackets/slicing.html) is supported, so you can do things like only iterate over the first 5 elements using

 ```python
 for records in records[:5]: